brewpi-remix/brewpi-tools-rmx/README.md

    10. Clone the BrewPi Tools RMX into the `~/brewpi-tools-rmx` folder
    11. Execute install.sh which is responsible for the rest of the setup

 I am certain that someone will find an important assumption I did not list here.
 We'll see how long that takes.
-[Let me know](https://github.com/lbussy/brewpi-tools-rmx/issues) what you find
+[Let me know](https://github.com/lbussy/brewpi-tools-rmx/issues) what you find.

 # Credits
 These scripts were originally a part of [brewpi-tools](https://github.com/BrewPi/brewpi-tools), an installer for the [BrewPi project](https://github.com/BrewPi).
 My original intent was to simply make the Legacy branch of BrewPi work again since the original install scripts called for PHP5 explicitly and that's no longer available from the regular repositories.
 The project grew from there to address some other shortcomings in the original, as well as to make it easier for beginners to get started.